Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 # servers["pmx01.rc"]="7c:10:c9:8c:88:9d"
 # servers["pmx02.rc"]="68:1d:ef:30:cc:88"
 #
-# You can declare as much servers as you want.
+# You can declare as many servers as you want.
 declare -A servers
 servers["Server1"]="MAC_address_of_the_network_adapter"
 servers["Server2"]="MAC_address_of_the_network_adapter"